michaelfig/k8s-copier/README.md

 $ kubefed2 enable helmrelease
 ```

-Next, make sure that k8s-copier has the `--target=federatedhelmreleases.v1alpha1.types.federation.k8s.io` flag set and the `cluster-master=true` label has been applied as above.
+Next, make sure that k8s-copier has the `--target=federatedhelmrelease` flag set and the `cluster-master=true` label has been applied as above.

 Then you can add a HelmRelease to your Flux GitOps repository: